 Built-In Mobile Base

 The W1837 features a handy built-in kickstand operated mobile base.
-With a simple push down on the foot levers, the machine rises off, and it is otherwise stable feet become mobile so you can easily move it to your new desired location.
+With a simple push down on the foot levers, the machine rises off, and otherwise stable feet become mobile, so you can easily move it to your new desired location.

 Enclosed cabinet bottom with 4-inch dust port.
 The enclosed cabinet bottom features a dust chute with a 4-inch port.
-Keep your work area free of dust and debris when connecting a dust collector with at least 400 CFM.
+When connecting a dust collector with at least 400 CFM, keep your work area free of dust and debris.

-The blade can tilt to the left from anywhere between 0 and 45-degrees.
+The blade can tilt to the left between 0 and 45 degrees.
 Excellent for cutting bevels, compound miters, or chamfers.
 Easily adjust your cutting angle by loosening the blade tilt lock and turning the blade tilt handwheel to position the blade at the desired angle, then lock it in place for consistent repeat angled cuts.